AnanthSankaralingam/chromie/README.md

 2. Yield model thoughts (title, description hidden) like in Gemini UI
 3. Take out purple gradient from coder prompt
 4. Rest of "Bugs" section

-### Next big features
-1. ~Follow-up Conversation tooling: patches (prompt and util), linter verification, file replacement fallback.~ schemas and prefill?
-2. ~Conversation History.
-Store most recent convo and expire within 2 hrs no usage; store user queries and model explanation response (no code). final query includes codebase current state.~ expire sooner than 2 hrs?
-3. ~Branding: allow for user icon upload (verify size based on store requirements, allow only up to 5 and alias them icon-16, icon-48, etc. to fit with what we already have)~ Auto re-size icons if needed.
-4. Auth in extensions.
-Experiment with OAuth (store JWT) vs. External providers.
-If OmniSpeech finds solution use it or implement Promptly Firebase solution.
-5. Pricing in extensions.
-Explore ExtPay vs. Direct Stripe connection.
-Next feature after MVP would be to surface pricing metrics in dashboard.
-6. metrics SDK and MVP usage data dashboard in chromie
-7. ~Version history of extensions.
-Can do fuzzy Google Docs type or just allow for reverting to a certain point in conversation.~
-8. Yield model thoughts (title, description hidden) how Gemini UI does it.

 ---
 ### TODOs